esa/nmf-mission-ops-sat/platform-service-impl/README.md

 GPS service adapter
 ============

 The GPS service adapter for OPS-SAT is connected to the GPS payload device via an MO interface exposed by the Nanomind device on the CAN bus.
-OPS-SAT’s GPS is part of the OEM615 Family from NovAtel and it has low power consumption, dual frequency (L1, L2, and L2C for GPS and GLONASS), and supports multi-constellations (E1 for Galileo and B1 for BeiDou).
+OPS-SAT's GPS is part of the OEM615 Family from NovAtel and it has low power consumption, dual frequency (L1, L2, and L2C for GPS and GLONASS), and supports multi-constellations (E1 for Galileo and B1 for BeiDou).

 The Nanomind is connected to the GPS Unit via a UART connection that allows requesting information from a set of commands.
 Then, the Nanomind device exposes a GPS service for interacting with the GPS unit.
 This service can be consumed from ground or by the Experimental Platform.